Skip to main content

 You will stay in a hotspot for up to 30 days.
 If you decide to seek international protection and submit an asylum application, you will be welcomed in a first-level reception center.

-If you do not want to seek asylum, you will be transferred to a CPR (Center for Permanence and Repatriation), where you should stay for a maximum of 90 days.
+If you do not want to seek asylum, you will be transferred to a CPR (Center for Permanence and Repatriation), where you should stay for a minimum period of 6 months and then your stay might be extended of 3 months if necessary until a maximum stay of 18 months in total.
 Your stay in a CPR is aimed at organizing your repatriation to your country of origin.

 Learn more on: APPLYING FOR ASYLUM